Professional edition active

 • Therapies may not be standardized.
 For example, there are different systems of acupuncture, and the contents and biologic activity of extracts made from the same plant species vary widely.

 • Diagnoses may not be standardized.
-Use of many CAM therapies (eg, traditional herbal medicine, homeopathy, acupuncture) is based on the patient’s unique characteristics or experiences rather than on a conventional medicine diagnosed disease or disorder.
+Use of many CAM therapies (eg, traditional herbal medicine, homeopathy, acupuncture) is based on the patient’s unique characteristics or experiences rather than on a disease or disorder diagnosed by conventional medicine.

 • CAM treatments may emphasize the whole person and thus include patients who may be excluded from evidence-based medicine randomized controlled trials because they have comorbidities.